ViewComponent/view_component/docs/guide/testing.md

 (Capybara matchers are available if the gem is installed)

 _Note: `assert_selector` only matches on visible elements by default.
-To match on hidden elements, add `visible: false`.
+To match on elements regardless of visibility, add `visible: false`.
 See the [Capybara documentation](https://rubydoc.info/github/jnicklas/capybara/Capybara/Node/Matchers) for more details._

 ## Best practices